January 24, 2019

 Routine Dental Checkups

-During every routine examination, your dentist screens for issues such as periodontal disease, tooth decay, and cavities.
+During every routine examination, your dentist screens for issues such as gum disease, tooth decay, and cavities.
 Detecting these concerns early gives you the best chance of successfully treating them.

 The good news for patients with dental insurance is that six month cleaning and checkups are typically covered, which means that there is very little or even no out-of-pocket cost for your preventive appointments.
 If you don’t have dental insurance, your dentist’s treatment coordinator can offer some helpful tips on fitting dentistry into your budget.

-Contact your dentist today for more information or to schedule your next visit.
+Are you ready to take charge of your oral health in 2019?
+Contact your dentist today to schedule your next visit.

 About the Author

-If you would like to reach Torbram Dental, you can call us at 905-792-7163 or through our website.
+If you would like to reach Torbram Dental, you can call us at 905-792-7163 or contact us through our website.

 No comments yet.